apache/pekko/CONTRIBUTING.md

 ### Reporting security issues

-If you have found an issue in an Akka project that might have security implications, you can report it to <security@lightbend.com>.
+If you have found an issue in an Pekko project that might have security implications, you can report it to <???>.
 We will make sure those will get handled with priority.
 Thank you for your responsible disclosure!

 ### Continuous integration

-Akka currently uses Github Actions to run continuous integration.
+Pekko currently uses Github Actions to run continuous integration.
 There are workflows for different purposes, such as:

 * Validating pull requests
 * Nightly builds